Intake Form

 As is all too common with maritime injuries, our client was unable to immediately return to work.
 The law provides that seaman injured while at sea are entitled to maintenance and cure from their employers.
 Maintenance payment covers room and board expense until maximum recovery is reached, while cure is payment for medical expenses.
 The defendants willfully ignored our client’s need to receive ongoing maintenance and cure despite plain indications of the necessity.

 At the time of the our client’s injury, he was a healthy, able-bodied working man, but now suffers continuing physical impairment along with lost earnings that will continue into his future.
 But this plaintiff’s needs will be thoroughly litigated.
-For decades, Doyle LLP has been assisting individuals suffering catastrophic injuries, career-ending injuries, and wrongful death on all kinds of vessels across the world.
+For decades, Doyle Dennis Avery LLP has been assisting individuals suffering catastrophic injuries, career-ending injuries, and wrongful death on all kinds of vessels across the world.

 Supreme Court May Take Up The Jones Act Again